HaylzRandom/mini-js-projects/projects/password-strength-background/README.md

-# 3D Background Boxes
+# Password Strength Background

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that as you type a password, the longer the password the clearer the background!

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a fun way to test password strength.
+At present any password can be entered as long as it is 10 or more characters

 ## Tech Stack